Brand Names: Duexis

 What are the possible side effects of famotidine and ibuprofen (Duexis)?

-Stop taking famotidine and ibuprofen and seek medical attention or call your doctor at once if you have any of these serious side effects:
+Stop using ibuprofen and call your doctor at once if you have:

 This is not a complete list of side effects and others may occur.
 Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.